david-leverenz/leverenz-portfolio/README.md

 I will use this website to showcase my work to potential employers.

+This has been resolved:
 Please Note: When viewing the live link, one of the images does not display.
 I could not figure out how to fix it prior to the assignment's due date and time.
 It works when I view the html through VS Code!

+This is how I resolved it in my CSS:
+.subtitle {
+  display: flex;
+  text-align: right;
+  vertical-align: bottom;
+  height: 250px;
+  ### //Picture displays in live link and not VS Code
+  background-image: url("./assets/images/sunset2.jpg");

+  ### //Picture displays in VS Code and not live link
+  background-image: url("../images/sunset2.jpg");
+  background-size: cover;
+  background-position: center;
+}

 ## Description